yohondo/VisualChemicalSafety/Cleaning Supplies/Checklist.md

 ## Pre-Start Safety

 * ___ Have your phone on your person and with enough charge to get through the shift
-* ___ Check water in stock tank and Junior's green muck bucket, start topping off if needed
-*

 * ___ Text when you start
 * ___ Text when you leave